Waigwe/Arduino/README.md

-# Two buttons
+# Arduino Projects
-An arduino project using two buttons to turn one LED on and off.
+A collection of arduino projects.